Fairbairn-Sykes fighting knife

 You can see the mark after the test here.

 On 16th of June 1942 an order was issued for 10 000 Stilettos from Landers, Frary & Clark for the price of $2.03 each.
 The knives looked very nice but the steel quality was inferior.
 After following tougher specifications a new knife was adopted in October 1942 for the price of $2.23 each.
 Wilkinson Sword had made an offer $30 each.
 With this great difference there was not much to argue about.
-But the US government got what they paid for.
-The knives bends and break easily!

 The hilt is made in three sections of steel, the flat crossguard, handle and the threaded knob.
 The unique part of handle is the checkering - all the way to the cross-guard.
 This is not seen on any other F-S style of knife.